 This issue makes me lose sleep at night.
 It’s high time we talk in person.

-- Third time’s the charm – to be successful at something you did for the third time
+- The third time’s the charm – to be successful at something you did for the third time

 My father told me to fix the leak right away before we suffer further damage.
 When I didn’t move, he reminded me that a stitch in time saves nine.